The lucrative and risky business behind underwater visits to the Titanic

 Since the remains of the Titanic were found in 1985 by a joint expedition between the United States and Francethe story of this iconic ship that sank in 1912 has become a subject of fascination and curiosity.

-(Read here: Robot will support the search for the missing in the submarine that was trying to reach the Titanic)
+(Read here: Robot will support search for missing persons in the submarine that was trying to reach the Titanic).

 The cinema immortalized this story with the famous 1997 film that bears the same name and in which the romance of two of its passengers played by Kate Winslet and Leonardo DiCaprio is recounted.

-However, they are also risky, as evidenced by the disappearance of the Titan submersible, which has been lost in the Atlantic since June 18.
+These adventures are often risky, as evidenced by the disappearance of the Titan submersible, which has been lost in the Atlantic since June 18.

 Five people were traveling in the device: a crew member and four passengers.